chadwickbureau/chadwick/doc/chapter1.rst

 Chadwick provides the following command-line programs for extracting information from Retrosheet play-by-play event files:

-- :program:`cwevent`, an expanded event
+- :ref:`cwevent <cwtools.cwevent>`, an expanded event
   descriptor, which replaces and extends the DiamondWare program BEVENT.

-- :program:`cwgame`, a game information
+- :ref:`cwgame <cwtools.cwgame>`, a game information
   extractor, which replaces and extends the DiamondWare program BGAME.

 - :program:`cwbox`, a boxscore generator, which
   replaces and extends the DiamondWare program BOX.

-- :program:`cwsub`, which extracts information
+- :ref:`cwsub <cwtools.cwsub>`, which extracts information
   about in-game player substitutions.
 This program is unique to Chadwick.

 - :program:`cwcomment`, which extracts comment
   fields from event files.
 This program is unique to Chadwick.

-Each tool is documented separately in its own section below; the command-line options common to the tools are described in their own section afterwards.
+Before reading the documentation specific to each tool, you may want to
+consult:

+- The summary of :ref:`command-line options <cwtools.commandline>` which
+  control the operation of each program.

+- The documentation at Retrosheet summarizing the contents of play-by-play files, and documenting the DiamondWare versions of these tools.

+The Chadwick documentation focuses on filling in the gaps in the Retrosheet documentation, and documenting Chadwick-specific extensions to the toolset.

+.. _cwtools.cwevent:

 cwevent: Expanded event descriptor
 ==================================